karkisaroj/quotes-and-dialoges/README.md

     );
   }
 }
+**

-How to Run
+How to Run:

-Ensure you have Flutter installed on your system.
+**Ensure you have Flutter installed on your system.
 For installation instructions, visit Flutter's official website.
 Clone or download this repository.
 Open the project in your preferred IDE (e.g., VSCode, Android Studio).
 Run flutter pub get to install dependencies.